 The proposed Crowd-Certain label aggregation technique offers a promising solution for crowdsourced labeling tasks.
 It not only provides superior accuracy but also demonstrates robustness and adaptability across various settings.
 Furthermore, it improves computational efficiency by allowing for the reuse of trained classifiers on future sample data, making it a viable option for large-scale data labeling tasks.
 While our findings are encouraging, further research and validation across more diverse datasets and real-world scenarios are warranted to further refine and enhance this approach.
 Future work could delve deeper into understanding why certain techniques and strategies outperform others under specific conditions.
 Further investigations could explore the effects of other factors such as the complexity of the task and the diversity of the crowd, which may impact the performance of different techniques and strategies.
 Our findings could guide future research and applications in this domain, with potential implications for various fields that rely on crowd-sourced data, including machine learning, data science, and citizen science.

+%

 \section{Availability of Data and Materials}

-The code can be found in \href{http://github.com/artinmajdi/crowdcertain}{crowd-certain}
+The code can be found in \href{https://github.com/artinmajdi/crowdcertain}{Crowd-Certain}

 \section{Appendices}